-Kai Havertz's rise from promising youngster to bona fide star and leader for Bayer Leverkusen has been rapid.
-He has gained valuable experience to go with his astronomical talent, especially since it's still early in his footballing journey.
+Kai Havertz's rise from promising youngster to bona fide star and leader at Bayer Leverkusen was rapid.
+Now he departs for Chelsea and the English Premier League with valuable experience to go with his astronomical talent, especially since it's still early in his footballing journey.

 The story for Havertz began in the village of Mariadorf, just north of Aachen.
 It's where the attacking midfielder both grew up and got early guidance in the sport.

 "My grandpa really got me into football," Havertz told bundesliga.com.
 "He helped me take my first steps.
 Obviously, my brother and father also did their bit to get me out there playing at an early age.
 Everyone was football crazy, and we were just a football family.
 We loved football and everything revolved around it, so I grew up with it and that's how this passion developed."

 Havertz joined his first club, Alemannia Mariadorf, aged just four.
 His grandfather, Richard, was the long-time chairman at the club and some say he passed on his own gift for the game.

 "People were always saying I had the potential to make a career of it," Havertz said.
 "But then it’s still 10, 12 years to work to get the chance to play in the Bundesliga or any other top league."

 After spending most of his time with Mariadorf in age groups two years above his own, in 2009 - aged 10 - he joined Alemannia Aachen – the biggest club in the region.
 At that time, they were a Bundesliga 2 side, and Kai was a regular fan.